-A bully may knock books out of his victim’s hands, may shove her or hit her.
-No matter what the level of severity is, it’s distressing.
+A bully may knock objects out of his victim’s hands, shove or hit.
+No matter what the level of severity, it’s distressing.

 - Surround yourself with supportive and outgoing friends.

-Words do hurt!
-Name calling and teasing can have a long-term effect on the victim’s emotional stability.
-When rumors are spread, that adds even more complexity to the widespread impact on victims.
+Words hurt!
+Name calling and teasing can have long-term effects on emotional stability.
+Malicious rumors add even more complexity and pain to the situation.

-- Know the truth about yourself.
-Even though you hear hurtful words, let them go and fill your mind with positive thoughts about yourself.
+- Know the truth.
+Let go of hurtful words and fill your mind with positive thoughts about yourself.

-- Tell the bully to stop and walk away
+- Tell the bully to stop.
+Then walk away.

-- Parents: If your child is cyber-bullied, please remember how serious this is.
-Pay attention to what’s happening on your child’s social media sites.
-Keep the communication lines open.
+- Parents: Cyber-bullying is serious.
+Pay attention to your child’s social media sites.
+Keep the communication lines open with your child.